 With the help of Ian Tyrls, national commercial manager at SNC-Lavalin’s Atkins business, we have put together a guide to help you tackle the commercial awareness aspects of construction interviews and assessment centres.
 In this article you’ll find:

 - why commercial awareness is important in construction

-- a definition of commercial awareness
+- a definition of commercial awareness in construction

 - example commercial awareness interview questions